2.3 — Instruction Drifting and How to Fix It

 Before you generate the response, confirm you will adhere to these 3 strict rules:

 1. No corporate jargon.
+Use simple, direct language.

-2. Format as valid JSON only.
+2. Format the output as valid JSON only, with keys: `analysis_summary`, `revenue_leaks`, `recommendations`.

-3. Identify exactly 2 revenue leaks.
+3. Identify exactly 2 distinct revenue leaks, providing their potential impact in PKR.

 ### TASK